Wolfs (film): Plot

-At the club, the young man ("the Kid") grabs the pager while the fixers somehow get caught up in a wedding dance (a kolo) and are recognized by Dimitri, a dangerous Croatian mobster.
-They save themselves by convincing him they are not working together and have just discovered each other's presence, but his bodyguard realizes the truth.
+The trio go to Diego's nightclub so the Kid can pick up the pager which had been left behind the bar.
+The fixers get caught up in a kolo (a wedding dance) and are recognized by Dimitri, a dangerous Croatian mobster for whom they had each previously worked alone.
+They save themselves by convincing Dimitri they are not working together against him, and leave separately.

-At a diner, the fixers deduce that drug kingpin Lagrange, Diego's employer, likely stole the Albanians' shipment, and the Kid is being framed.
-Though the fixers expect the Kid will be killed, they agree to let him make the delivery, and the pager is sent the address for the drop.
+The fixers deduce that drug kingpin Lagrange is Diego's employer, that he likely stole the Albanians' shipment, and that the Kid is being framed.
+The address for the drop, Lagrange's warehouse, is received to the pager.
+Though the fixers expect the Kid will be killed, they agree to let him make the delivery of the returned drugs.

-The fixers watch as the Kid enters Lagrange's warehouse, which the Albanians soon ambush.
-The fixers are then ambushed by Dimitri's bodyguards but shoot their attackers dead and make their way inside, where Lagrange's men and the Albanians have killed each other.
-The Kid has survived by hiding inside a car trunk.
-Despite the fact that both fixers' clients would emerge from the situation in much better positions if the Kid were not murdered, the fixers prepare to kill the Kid, but have a change of heart.
-After accompanying the Kid home on the subway, they threaten his father to keep quiet about the entire incident.
+The fixers watch from a car as the Kid enters the warehouse, but are ambushed by the Albanians and by Dimitri's bodyguards.
+They shoot their attackers dead and make their way inside to find that Lagrange's men and the Albanians have all killed one another, and the Kid has survived by hiding inside a car trunk.

+Realizing that both fixers' clients would prefer that the Kid die, they prepare to kill him, but have a change of heart.
+After accompanying the Kid home on the subway, they threaten him and his father to keep quiet about the entire incident.

-Having breakfast at a diner in Brighton Beach, Margaret's man asks how Pam convinced the other fixer to work with him, and he says that he was told, "You take a job, you give your word, and that word is the measure of a man."
-Realizing the same person employs them, they conclude that their employer orchestrated everything and that they were meant to be eliminated.
-With hitmen waiting outside, the fixers agree to exchange names if they survive and launch their attack.
+Having breakfast at a diner in Brighton Beach, Margaret's fixer asks Pam's fixer how Pam convinced him to collaborate.
+He says she told him, "You take a job, you give your word, and that word is the measure of a man."
+Realizing the same person employs them both, they conclude that their employer orchestrated everything, and that they were meant to die in the warehouse.

+They suddenly notice that several hitmen are gathering outside.
+They duck for cover and begin loading their weapons, and make a deal to tell one another their names if they survive.
+The movie ends as they begin firing out of the diner at the hitmen.